 - Allows you to add Event tracking to WordPress links

-- Allows you to easily add HTML IDs to any WordPress content using WordPress page editor
+- Allows you to easily add HTML IDs to any WordPress content using the WordPress page editor

 - Plugin text copy looks outdated

 - Requires some technical knowledge to create and add dataLayer.push code to HTML for Google Analytics Event tracking